Toyota Supra in motorsport: Stock car racing

-On July 5, 2018, Toyota announced that the fifth generation Supra will replace the Camry in the 2019 NASCAR Xfinity Series.
+On July 5, 2018, Toyota announced that the fifth generation Supra will replace the Camry in the 2019 NASCAR Xfinity Series in the US.

 On February 23, 2019, Christopher Bell of Joe Gibbs Racing scored the Supra's first NASCAR win at Atlanta.
-The Supra has since won six out of the first 11 races of the 2019 season, including three from part-time driver Kyle Busch.
-At the end of the 2021 season, Daniel Hemric drove his Supra to his first win at Phoenix to claim the championship.
+The Supra has won two Xfinity Series championships: 2021 with Daniel Hemric and 2022 with Ty Gibbs.